venkat0249/SuperCap-Python/README.md

 ###  Getting it

-To download scrapeasy, either fork this github repo or simply use Pypi via pip.
+To download SuperCap-Python, either fork this github repo or simply use Pypi via pip.
 ```sh
 $ pip install supercap
 ```